jalapic/engsoccerdata/readme.txt

 # Datasets
--  engsoccerdata.csv   - Results of all top 4 tier soccer games in England 1888-2014
+-  engsoccerdata2.csv   - Results of all top 4 tier soccer games in England 1888-2014 (updated Sep 28th 2014)
 -  engsoccerteams.csv  - file containing list of 142 teams plus whether they were in the top 4 divisions in 2013/4